 As managers, we need to show people that we see their effort.
 Letting others know the impact of their work builds trust.

-The trick is learning how people want to receive recognition and what will be meaningful to them.
+Learn how people want to receive recognition and what will be meaningful to them.
 Ask your reports for information on these topics in your 1-1s.
 This preparation will make it easy when the time comes to recognize your team’s work.